oktadev/okta-blog/_source/_posts/2023-06-08-identity-developer-podcast.md

 ---
 layout: blog_post
-title: "Unlock identity expertise with our new developer podcast!"
+title: "Unlock Identity Expertise with Our New Developer Podcast!"
 author: edunham
 by: advocate
-communities: [devops]
+communities: [devops,security,mobile,.net,java,javascript,go,php,python,ruby]
-description: ""
-tags: []
+description: "Listen and learn about the nuances of Okta's identity ecosystem"
+tags: [announcement, podcast, identity, WebAuthN, passkeys, OIN, enterprise]
 tweets:
 - ""
 - ""
 - ""
 image: blog/identity-developer-podcast/podcast.jpg
-type: awareness|conversion
+type: awareness
 ---

 Do you enjoy podcasts?
 I find that, like audiobooks, podcasts can transform boring tasks into an opportunity for entertainment and education.

 I'm delighted to announce a new offering from Okta's Workforce Developer Advocacy Team: our monthly podcast!

+## Listen and learn with the Workforce Identity Developer Podcast

 The audio version of the Workforce Identity Developer Podcast is available on [Casted](https://listen.casted.us/public/49/Workforce-Identity-Developer-Podcast-4ce90a5f), where you can also explore Auth0's ongoing [Authorization in software podcast](https://authorizationinsoftware.auth0.com/public/49/Authorization-in-Software-f9b69587) and [Identity Unlocked](https://identityunlocked.auth0.com/public/49/Identity%2C-Unlocked.--bed7fada) podcast as well.

-In March, with product manager Megha Rastogi, we discussed what Workforce Identity means, and review some of the history of security that gotu s here.
-We dig into phishing resistant MFA, and compare the relative benefits and drawbacks of WebAuthN and Passkeys.
+In March, with product manager Megha Rastogi, we discussed what Workforce Identity means and reviewed some of the history of security that got us here.
+We dig into phishing-resistant MFA and compare the relative benefits and drawbacks of WebAuthN and Passkeys.

 {% youtube <PiY5HDp0ABI> %}